JMuckian94/MSP3-LyfeHax/README.md

 - As a user, I want to be able to view the posts of website members and navigate through them intuatively
 - As a user, I want to be able to join as a member and begin posting my own content
-- As a user, I want the site to provide visual feedback as I navigate around and interact with visible elements
 - As a user, I want the website to store my membership credentials securely in a database
 - As a user, I want the website to keep my posts assigned to my user profile with my username visible to other users
 - As a user, I as a member, want to be able to edit and delete posts as well as submit posts